To listen to the blog post “How To Stay Productive & Organized As A Busy Mom” over reading it then click the play button below.

 Just like the Bible says: Train up a child in the way he should go, and when he is old he will not depart from it.
 Proverbs 22:6

 My son has taken initiative to put up groceries without asking, to organize the pantry without asking because that is how he was trained, and he wants to help his mom.
 The result of that is that it helps you be more organized and productive when your kids can take initiative to help around the house instead of you doing everything.
-Also, check out the video that I did with my son below on being a single mom raising a son.

 This is the best thing that you can do when it comes to how to stay productive and organized.
 When it comes to time management the best thing that you can do is to pick a day, at the beginning of the week preferably and plan as much as you can.
 What you need to do for the week, meal prep if that is your thing, what you need to do each day.
 Write them in a journal or books such as the ones below.